G'day caller: Aussie firms offshore jobs to 'little brother' NZ

-SYDNEY/WELLINGTON When Australian customers of Quickflix ring the online video rental and streaming service's support center, the voice at the other end of the line sounds reassuringly familiar.
+SYDNEY/WELLINGTON, Sept 18 When Australian customers of Quickflix ring the online video rental and streaming service's support centre, the voice at the other end of the line sounds reassuringly familiar.

-That's because the person speaking is not in Manila or Bangalore, but Auckland, New Zealand, where call centers have been steadily gaining clients from neighboring Australia.
+That's because the person speaking is not in Manila or Bangalore, but Auckland, New Zealand, where call centres have been steadily gaining clients from neighbouring Australia.

-"A few years ago Australian companies wouldn't even consider outsourcing work to New Zealand," said John Chetwynd, managing director of Telnet, which operates Quickflix's call center.
+"A few years ago Australian companies wouldn't even consider outsourcing work to New Zealand," said John Chetwynd, managing director of Telnet, which operates Quickflix's call centre.

 "This is a window of opportunity to grow our business based in Australia."

-Figures from the Organization of Economic Co-operation and Development show unit labor costs in both Australia and New Zealand rank in the top five among OECD countries, but costs in Australia climbed 7.8 percent between the first quarters of 2009 and 2011, much faster than 4.4 percent growth over the same period in New Zealand.
+Figures from the Organisation of Economic Co-operation and Development show unit labour costs in both Australia and New Zealand rank in the top five among OECD countries, but costs in Australia climbed 7.8 percent between the first quarters of 2009 and 2011, much faster than 4.4 percent growth over the same period in New Zealand.

 "Offshored" jobs are adding fuel to New Zealand's economic growth and reversing the historical migration to much more populous Australia just as it prepares for an economic slowdown.